 Remove the shipping crate and User's Manual from the equipment.
 When removing the crate, use extra care so tubing connectios are not damaged.
+Do not pull on the coils upper tubes.

 Mounting Applications

 Vertical only air handlers are factory ready for upflow applications.
 These units may be applied in downflow or horizontal left and right discharge applications when applied with the appropriate field kit.